jan-bogaerts/mark/src/markdownCode.md

   - call `window.electron.showDebugger(value)`
   - trigger the `show-debugger` event through the 'eventTarget' field
 - async buildAll(transformer): to build the project, do:
+  - make certain that the folder service is initialized
   - if `transformer.isFullRender` exists
     - call `await transformer.getResults(ProjectService.textFragments)`
   - otherwise: for each fragment in project-service.textFragments:
      - `await transformer.getResult(fragment)`
   - on error: `DialogService.showErrorDialog(error)`
 - async runTransformer(fragment, transformer):
+  - make certain that the folder service is initialized
   - ask the transformer to get it's result (`getResult(fragment)`) (async)
   - on error: `DialogService.showErrorDialog(error)`
 - debug: a property to indicate if the build service is currently in debug mode or not.
 Load the value from local storage upon creation.
 When the value is updated, save to local storage